MiniGraph Playground – Executive Summary

 - One or more nodes configured with executable skills

-Traversal begins at the root and continues until the end node is reached or traversal is intentionally paused or redirected.
+Traversal begins at the root and continues until the end node is reached, or until traversal is intentionally paused or redirected.

 Node Types